JetBrains/intellij-sdk-docs/topics/basics/intellij_coding_guidelines.md

 - Look through all of your changes in your patch or pull request before you submit it to us.
   Make sure that everything you've changed is there for a reason.
-- Please don't include unfinished work to the patch.
+- Please don't include unfinished work in the patch.
   Make sure that it doesn't contain any TODO comments.
   If you added some code and ended up not needing it, please make sure that you delete it before you submit your patch.
 - Please don't include any changes that affect formatting, fixing "yellow code" (warnings), or code style along with actual changes that fix a bug or implement a feature.
   No one likes to leave poor code, but remember that having these changes mixed complicates the process of review.
 - Please don't fix multiple problems within a single patch or pull request.
-- Please don't commit your changes to configuration files (runConfigurations/IDEA.xml, codeStyleSettings.xml, misc.xml, etc.) unless it is essential for the fix itself.
+- Please don't commit your changes to configuration files (<path>runConfigurations/IDEA.xml</path>, <path>codeStyleSettings.xml</path>, <path>misc.xml</path>, etc.) unless it is essential for the fix itself.
 - Please avoid moving or renaming classes unless it is necessary for the fix.

 The ideal pull request would contain one commit with everything needed to fix the bug or implement a feature, but nothing else.
 "Commit early, commit often" perfectly applies only to local commits, but such "public commits" are hard to review (the reviewer needs either to go commit by commit spending more time to review work-in-progress, or to review all changes at once thus losing valuable information stored in commit messages).

 The best would be to commit early, but then to squash all commits into one with a descriptive commit message.